Certificate of Added Qualification in Healthcare Improvement Program

 • BCM Employees: The applicant must be a current faculty member, fellow/advanced trainee, or staff member at Baylor College of Medicine (BCM) or a BCM-affiliated institution, unless prior arrangements have been made with the I-QIPS Leadership Team before submitting an application.

-• Non-BCM Employees: Eligibility also extends to healthcare professionals from non-BCM-affiliated institutions within the Texas Medical Center who are invited as individuals, as members of an invited department, or as part of an invited institution (space-permitting, subject to change).
+• Non-BCM Employees: Eligibility also extends to healthcare professionals from non-BCM-affiliated institutions in the Texas Medical Center and the University of Houston who are invited as individuals, as members of an invited department, or as part of an invited institution (space-permitting, subject to change).

 Further, the following items are required for all applications: